PHC LAW LTD t/a PHILIP H CUERDEN SOLICITORS

 5. Data Protection

-We use the information you provide primarily for the provision of legal services to you and for related purposes including: updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance
+We use the information you provide primarily for the provision of legal services to you and for related purposes including: updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance.
+We ensure that the provisions and obligations imposed by the GDPR (General Data Protection Regulation), the Data Protection Act 1998, and the Data Protection Principles together with any subsequent re-enactment or amendment in storing and processing personal data, are complied with at all times.

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by statute to make a disclosure to the Serious Organised Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
 We may have to stop working on your matter for a period of time and may not be able to tell you why.
 In reality however such a situation is very unlikely to occur.